 Proximity to other faculty with similar academic interests given a demonstrated interest and commitment to collaborative scholarship.

-5. The amount of space previously assigned may be modified based upon a combination of the factors outlined in Number 3, above.
+5. The amount of research space previously assigned may be modified based upon a combination of the factors outlined in Number 3, above.

 6. The university has a responsibility to provide appropriate support to all three parts of a faculty member’s role: teaching, research, and outreach.
 In many cases, that includes access to research space, but it does not guarantee exclusive access to a given research space.

-Ref 1: Refers to some overarching space policy of FAU – which does not seem to exist.

-Ref 2: This is an excerpt from the Facilities Planning and Space Management Policy and Procedures document.

-Ref 3: The all-campus policies should refer to a document usually found in FPSM – University Policies and Procedures Resource Guide, and also located on the Web at Http://www.???.

 It is recognized that in selected instances, the research space plan may not be fully developed prior to the required submittal date for a contract or grant.
 However, a plan must be in place that provides the space that may be needed if the contract or grant is awarded prior to acceptance of the award by the University Trustees.